top of page

 So if shifting a pattern feels hard, it’s not weakness.

-It’s your body doing what it learned keeps you going — even when that rhythm no longer fits.
+It’s your body continuing to choose what once helped, even when that rhythm no longer supports you in the same way.

 🗒️Noticing Without Blame